rmec26/uno-r4-macro/README.md

 * `delay` - delays the macro run by the given time amount (in milliseconds).
 * `wait` - waits for a key press on the arduino before continuing running.
 * `waitTimeout` - waits for a key press on the arduino or for the given amount of time to pass, whichever is first, before continuing running.
-* `waitTimeout` - waits for a key press on the arduino or for the given amount of time to pass, whichever is first, before continuing running.
+* `repeat` - Repeats the given macro the desired amount of times.
+* `repeatHold` - Repeats the given macro while the '>' is being pressed.